TownOfBrookline/general_bylaws/ARTICLE 02/ARTICLE 02.01.md

 ### SECTION 2.1.11 TOWN MEETING PROCEDURE

 ```
-Fifteen minutes before the scheduled beginning of the first
-or opening session of any annual or special Town Meeting,
+Before the opening session of any annual or special Town
-except for a Special Town Meeting within the Town Meeting,
+Meeting, except for a Special Town Meeting within the Town
-the Town Meeting members who so desire shall be given the
+Meeting, the Town Meeting members who so desire shall be
-opportunity to recite the pledge of allegiance to the flag
+given the opportunity to recite the pledge of allegiance to
-of the United States of America.
-There shall be no
+the flag of the United States of America.

+After the beginning of the first or opening session of any
+annual or special Town meeting, except for a Special Town
+Meeting within the Town Meeting, the Town Meeting members
+who so desire shall be given the opportunity, prior to
+consideration of any warrant articles, to sing the National
+Anthem.

-obligation or requirement imposed upon any individual Town
+There shall be no obligation or requirement imposed upon
-Meeting Member or other person present to participate in
+any individual Town meeting member or other person present
-any way if he or she does not desire to so do.
+to participate in any way if he or she does not desire to
+do so.

 Any Town Meeting Member may, once recognized by the
 Moderator, request information from the Town Administrator